lucono/karma-test-explorer/docs/documentation.md

 `karmaTestExplorer.envFile` | Path to a dotenv file containing environment variables to be set when running the tests `karmaTestExplorer.karmaProcessCommand` | The command or path to an executable to use for launching Karma.
 This is useful for using a custom script or different command other than the default
 `karmaTestExplorer.angularProcessCommand` | The command or path to an executable to use for launching or running Angular tests.
 This is useful for using a custom script or different command other than the default
-`karmaTestExplorer.testTriggerMethod` | Experimental.
-Specifies how test runs are triggered by default, either through the Karma CLI or Http interface.
+`karmaTestExplorer.testTriggerMethod` | Specifies how test runs are triggered by default.
 You will usually not need to use this setting unless working around specific issues
 `karmaTestExplorer.testParsingMethod` | Specifies how tests are parsed by default, either using regular expression matching or an abstract syntax tree.
 You will usually not need to use this setting unless working around specific issues
 `karmaTestExplorer.enabledParserPlugins` | Experimental and subject to change in future releases!
 Specifies the exact set of Babel parser plugins to enable for parsing test files.
 Useful for enabling full support for various language syntaxes present in the test files
 `karmaTestExplorer.failOnStandardError` | Treats any Karma, Angular, or other testing stderr output as a failure.
 This can sometimes be useful for uncovering testing issues